Memory & Scratchpad

 depends_on = [tasks.gather]

-objective = "Write the final report into the mission folder"
+objective = "Write the final report into the mission memory"

 }